2023-24 Peer Writing Tutor Application

 (Application Deadline Extended to Monday, January 30th at 2pm CST.)

 Submit on this page by Monday, January 30th at 2:00pm CST:

 - A personal statement.
-(A form is included in our application packet.)
-Please let us know about your teaching experience, editing experience, writing experience, approach to writing, and/or anything else you think relevant.
+Please let us know about your teaching experience, editing experience, writing experience, approach to writing, and anything else you think relevant.

-- A 4- to 7-page sample of your own writing (and cover sheet, included in application packet).
+- A 4- to 7-page sample of your own writing, and cover sheet.
 If you are submitting an excerpted sample from a longer paper, please include your introduction and a coherent section.
-Attach to your sample our cover sheet, which asks you to reflect on and evaluate your own work (form included in the application packet).
-To preserve the anonymity of this portion of your application, please remove your name from both the sample and the cover sheet.
+Attac cover sheet, which asks you to reflect on and evaluate your own work.
+To preserve the anonymity of this portion of your application, please remove your name from the writing sample and the cover sheet.

 In general: We’re not interested in technical knowledge about language or composition.
 It’s no great advantage to have taken any of our courses.
 We’re more interested in how you approach the task of teaching academic writing.